fffunction/please/README.md

 ## Support

 Supports modern browsers and IE9+.
 IE9 requires an ugly hack with a iframe in order to do file uploads, and therefore doesn't support the same events.
-More on that later.
+[How to handle IE9 form uploads](#ie9-form-uploads).

 ## Usage